-For example, if you have been given the assignment question “Why is Human Resource Planning a good idea for NZ organisations?” your thesis statement would begin “Human Resource Planning is a good idea for NZ organisations because… ”.
+For example, if you have been given the assignment question “Why is Human Resource Planning a good idea for NZ organisations?” your thesis statement could begin “Human Resource Planning is a good idea for NZ organisations because… ”.
 The position is that Human Resource Planning is a good idea; the evidence is given after “because”.

 Creating a thesis statement

-In order to create a thesis statement you will need to properly understand the question.
+In order to create a thesis statement, you will need to properly understand the question.
 See these sections for more on understanding assignment questions: